 However, a diagnosis need not always be a simple identification of a condition or disorder a person is dealing with.
 Sometimes, it can include an overlapping of conditions, commonly termed as a co-occurring disorder.
 In such cases, a person receives a dual diagnosis that distinctly mentions both these conditions.
 Psychology Today defines dual diagnosis as “a practice that treats people who suffer from both an addiction and a psychiatric disorder.”

-In most dual diagnoses, one of the disorders stems from the other, which is the underlying condition.
+In most dual diagnosis, one of the disorders stems from the other, which is the underlying condition.
 For example, process addiction may trigger severe anxiety, resulting in the dual diagnosis of process addiction plus anxiety disorder.
-Some other such examples of dual diagnoses include:
+Some other such examples of dual diagnosis include:

 - Alcohol addiction and anxiety or panic disorder

 - Process addiction and acute paranoia

 Symptoms of Dual Diagnosis